 CPS Children & Families

 Most children in DFPS conservatorship have foster care Medicaid benefits and services through the STAR Health program.
-Some Medicaid services are still available to children in foster care but are not covered under STAR Health.
-For more information about these services see below:
+Some Medicaid services are still available to children in foster care that are not covered under STAR Health.
+This includes:

 Services for children not in DFPS conservatorship and not covered by STAR Health Medicaid, as well as families can be found at the following links: